top of page

 About the camp

 Like the flowers and the trees in the forest we humans are unique and each have a beautiful, unique perspective on the world.
-We value that individuality and want to allow the children to celebrate their uniqueness through sharing the way they see the world through their creations.
+We value that individuality.
+Young people participating in our creative camp are invited to celebrate their uniqueness through sharing the way they see the world through their creations.

 Follow what you love

-The children will be exposed to a range of artforms and our aim is to gently guide them to discovering which one/s they love to engage with.
-They will be given the chance to take their time and immerse themselves fully in their creativity — to their heart's content!
+Participants will be exposed to a range of art forms - from music, to visual art, story and theatre.
+Our aim is to gently guide them to discovering what they love to engage with.
+Drawing on Forest School pedagogy, the creative process will be led by the individual and their interests.
+Each participant will be given the chance to take their time and immerse themselves fully in their creativity — to their heart's content!

 Nature as our guide

-Being immersed in the natural environment of the forest, we will be exploring it, observing its beauty and looking to it for inspiration — as we hope to learn more about what we are each drawn to and what we love about the world around us.
+Being immersed in the natural environment of the forest and the beach, we will be exploring it, observing its beauty and looking to it for inspiration — as we hope to learn more about what we are each drawn to and what we love about the world around us.

 What participants explore